Future Super

 Future Super is an Australian retail superannuation fund that offers superannuation services, focusing on zero fossil fuel investment and on holistically ethical investment with an emphasis on clean energy projects.
 Established in 2014, Future Super services over 36,000 members Australia-wide and has over $1 Billion in funds under management.

 Retail superannuation fund

 As a retail super fund, Future Super is a for-profit fund with a multi-layered corporate setup.
 Future Superannuation Group Pty Ltd is the owner of Responsible Investment Services Pty Ltd (RIS).

 History

 The Fund was set up by a group of activists headed by former head of GetUp, Simon Sheikh together with ethical investment expert Adam Verwey.
 At 20 July 2019, the Fund has a pension fund, plus three superannuation investment options, all fossil-free and ethically driven.
 The three superannuation investment options are: Balanced Index, Renewables Plus Growth and Balanced Impact.
-Future Super charges a management fee of 1.9% (at March 2017) which has been criticised as high.
+Future Super charges a management fee of between 0.785% and 1.5% (as of September 2023), with some options also including a flat fee.